AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 -  Aalto Linux has a separate home directory, not shared with Triton.
 -  Departments can have their own shares, called variously project, work, teamwork, archive.
-These are not on triton, because they are not high performance enough (it just takes one person to start 50-node job that brings it down for everyone).
+These are not on triton except the login node, because they are not high performance enough (it just takes one person to start 50-node job that brings it down for everyone).